mschauer/PointProcessInference.jl/README.md

 plotposterior(res)
 ```

 The script starts `ggplot2` with `RCall`, and `plotposterior` expects as its argument the result `res` returned from `inference`.
-For computing the posterior summary measures, the first half of the mcmc iterates are treated as burnin samples.
+For computing the posterior summary measures, the first half of the MCMC iterates is treated as burnin samples.

 ## Example 1